mtpete33/7letters/README.md

 - **Game Logic:** JS-based letter bag & word validation
 - **Word Check:** Words are validated using the [Free Dictionary API](https://dictionaryapi.dev/), combined with a custom word filter to ensure fair and consistent gameplay.
 Some common, valid words are manually **included** for reliability (like “THE,” “OUR,” and “DUNK”), while obscure, slang, or offensive words are **excluded** to keep the experience clean and focused on real Scrabble-style vocabulary.
 - **Hosting:** Replit
+- **Storage:** Local storage holding up to 10 previous scores to track your progress across games
+- **Word Definitions:** Submitted word definitions are pulled from the Free Dictionary API

 ---